UCC - RA-9 Compliant Document Number Search - Help

 a few preliminary checks, then a search is done on the Secretary of

-State's UCC database to see if the lien exists.
-If the lien does exist,
+State's UCC database to see if the filing exists.
+If the filing does exist,

 then the data is returned to you in the form of a web page.